EvanBianco/reespectroPy/README.md

 In this work, we've built a data set from three libraries to build a collection containing three classes of minerals:

+The samples were compiled from the Geological Survey of Canada Open File Report 8619 [GSC OF_8619], Geological Survey of Canada Open File Report 7923 (link), as well as a hand selection the USGS_Speclib_07a.
+We've built specific file readers to parse the numerical and textual meta data from this different sources.

+## What do the classes mean?

 - Class 0: minerals that do not contain REE.
 - Class 1: minerals that have the capacity to host REEs, but there is no guarentee that each sample will contain REEs.
 - Class 2: minerals that contain REEs.

 Note: for the minerals in Class 1 and Class 2 that contains REEs, we do not know the concentration or the elemental makeup of this concentration.
 So that limits what we can do from a characterization perspective.

-The samples were compiled from the Geological Survey of Canada Open File Report 8619 [GSC OF_8619], Geological Survey of Canada Open File Report 7923 (link), as well as a hand selection the USGS_Speclib_07a.
-We've built specific file readers to parse the numerical and textual meta data from this different sources.

-## About the

-## What do the classes mean?

-Insert a concise blurb here.
 Class 1 might need a rethink.

+# Visualization

 A composite plot of a raw spectrogram with two background corrections applied: the so-called Convex-Hull correction, and an Asymmetric Least Squares fit.